MartinRGB/LearnCube-iOS/README.md

 ##Why I Do This?

-As a motion designer（[My Dribbble](https://dribbble.com/MartinRGB)）,I begin to learn some code.
+As a motion designer [My Dribbble](https://dribbble.com/MartinRGB),I begin to learn some code.

 When I saw the Lush App,I'm very interesting in its tabbar's design.The Square moved in tab bar and changed color,I like the wonderful effect!That's why I make this demo.